johnbeve/BFO-Organization/docs/call-for-submissions.md

-# ICBO 2022 Call For Workshops and Papers
+# ICBO 2022 Call For Submissions

-Call for Workshops and Papers:
+Call for Submissions:

 The 13th International Conference on Biomedical Ontology, ICBO 2022